DataFrames - Part 1

 7 3.57132 112.647360

-To pick only the even rows from the two columns, check this colon notation:
+To pick only the even rows from the two columns, note the following colon notation:

 PYTHON